myTerminal/meta-presenter/README.md

 Create a separate title slide for the presentation, start the presentation mode while viewing the file.
 For example, if the directory containing your slides contains a *title.md* file, you can run `meta-presenter-start-presentation` while having the file open in the buffer where you would like the presenation to start.
 When the presentation starts, you'll be taken to a buffer named *slide-show.md*.

-In order to move to the next slide, run `meta-presenter-move-to-next-slide`.
-Moving back to the previous slide is obviously `meta-presenter-move-to-previous-slide`.
+In order to move to the next slide press `C-c C-v`, to move back to the previous slide press `C-c C-x`.

-Keys *F5*, *F8* and *F7* have already been assigned to the three functions mentioned above, respectively.

 You can also enable animations for slide transitions which is currently experimental and not optimized.
 To enable animations, just evaluate the below line.